 Learning an instrument is really about making the impossible, possible… easy even.
-That’s what hooked me on the piano, I loved the discovery that when I started a piece I genuinely believed there was no way I was going to be able to play it, but just a few short weeks later I could no longer understand how I could ever have found it difficult in the first place.
+That is what hooked me on the piano, I loved the discovery that when I started a piece I genuinely believed there was no way I was going to be able to play it, but just a few short weeks later I could no longer understand how I could ever have found it difficult in the first place.
 It was thrilling.
 By going through that process time and time again a student comes to learn skills that are essential in any walk of life: how to solve complex problems, self-discipline, self-awareness, how to build confidence, time management, how to listen, how to communicate, how to collaborate, how to manage one’s emotions, how to deal with acute pressure, and most importantly, the realisation that ability is secondary to drive, determination and commitment.
-It’s easy to see why those who study an instrument are proven to do better academically and often become hugely successful in their professional lives.
+It’s easy to see why those who study an instrument are proven to improve their IQs, focus, determination, fine-motor control, empathy and confidence.

 We have created Ashuelot Concerts with this in mind.
 We believe that it is our duty to use our musical skills to inspire the kids in our community: Show them that anything is possible if you work hard enough in the right way; show them that it is ok to strive for perfection and equally ok to fail; show them that pressure doesn’t have to be a negative feeling and that with the right drive and determination, life can be nothing short of thrilling.
 We want to impress upon them that just like they need to exercise their body to stay fit and healthy, their mind is a muscle that needs a workout too, and nothing works the brain harder than trying to learn a new skill as difficult as a musical instrument.